In 2002, Carol Tecla Christ became the 10th president of Smith College.

 In 2010, Christ launched The Futures Initiative, a year-long strategic-thinking project focused on 2020 and beyond, which examined the college’s academic and financial models in the context of trends in higher education.
 Participants—trustees, faculty and senior campus leaders—engaged questions of demographics, globalization, pre- and post-college education, and diverse pathways toward an undergraduate degree, with the aim of positioning Smith for long-term success.

 In various forums, including the American Chemical Society, the Chautauqua Institute, the Council for Advancement and Support of Education and the Foreign Correspondents’ Club of Hong Kong, Christ has addressed such issues as women’s careers, civil discourse, women’s global leadership and the future of higher education.
 Her op-ed articles have appeared in The Boston Globe, The Christian Science Monitor, The Chronicle of Higher Education and the South China Morning Post.
-Over the decade of Christ’s leadership, the student body has become notably more diverse and international, reflecting a commitment to educating students who are prepared to assume leadership roles around the world.
-Christ has extended Smith’s global ties, through partnerships such as Women’s Education Worldwide, an organization of women’s colleges in 20 countries, and the Women in Public Service Project, a founding partnership of the Department of State and the five leading U.S. women’s colleges to train a new generation of women to enter the public sector with the skills and passion to address global challenges.
-In spring 2012, Smith agreed to serve as the academic planning partner for a new liberal arts university for women, the Asian Women’s Leadership University, in Malaysia.
+Over the decade of Christ’s leadership, the student body became notably more diverse and international, reflecting a commitment to educating students who are prepared to assume leadership roles around the world.
+Christ extended Smith’s global ties, through partnerships such as Women’s Education Worldwide, an organization of women’s colleges in 20 countries, and the Women in Public Service Project, a founding partnership of the Department of State and the five leading U.S. women’s colleges to train a new generation of women to enter the public sector with the skills and passion to address global challenges.

-While developing Smith’s ties across the country and around the world, Christ is equally committed to strengthening relations between the college and its local community.
-She is a member of the board of directors of the Clarke Schools for Hearing and Speech and Northampton’s renowned Academy of Music.
-She has worked with Northampton’s mayor and citizen leaders to address such issues as affordable housing, downtown business improvement and Smith’s support for Northampton’s public schools.
-She serves on the boards of the Consortium on Financing Higher Education (COFHE) and the Association of American Colleges and Universities (AAC&U), is a science education adviser to the Howard Hughes Medical Institute and is a trustee of Sarah Lawrence College.
+While developing Smith’s ties across the country and around the world, Christ was equally committed to strengthening relations between the college and its local community.
+She was a member of the board of directors of the Clarke Schools for Hearing and Speech and Northampton’s renowned Academy of Music.
+She worked with Northampton’s mayor and citizen leaders to address such issues as affordable housing, downtown business improvement and Smith’s support for Northampton’s public schools.
+She served on the boards of the Consortium on Financing Higher Education (COFHE) and the Association of American Colleges and Universities (AAC&U), is a science education adviser to the Howard Hughes Medical Institute and is a trustee of Sarah Lawrence College.

 Throughout her administrative career, Christ has maintained an active program of teaching and research.
 She has published two books: The Finer Optic: The Aesthetic of Particularity in Victorian Poetry and Victorian and Modern Poetics.
 She also edited a Norton Critical Edition of George Eliot’s The Mill on the Floss and co-edited the Norton Anthology of English Literature and Victorian Literature and The Victorian Visual Imagination.
-She is professor of English at Smith and has offered seminars on science and literature and on the arts.
+At Smith she offered seminars on science and literature and on the arts.
 In 2004 she was named a fellow of the American Academy of Arts and Sciences, in recognition of her contributions as a leader in higher education.
 In 2007, Yale University Graduate School presented Christ with its highest honor, the Wilbur Lucius Cross Medal, in recognition of her distinguished achievements in scholarship, teaching, academic administration and public service.
 In 2011 she was awarded an honorary doctoral degree by the American College of Greece for her service to education and public life.

 Christ has an avid interest in music.
 She has studied the piano since childhood and learned to play the viola as an adult.